1. Introduction

 downloadable

-", then let startDownloadResult be the result of performing startDownload given options. -
+Let startDownloadResult be the result of performing startDownload given options.

 If startDownloadResult is false, then: